 Take Tottenham Hotspur’s visit to Leipzig in last season’s Champions League round of 16, for example.
 Leading the first leg 1-0 - a Werner penalty - Leipzig coach Julian Nagelsmann shifted his star attacker from the more central role he’d enjoyed in the first tie, to the left-wing for the second.
 Nagelsmann knew Jose Mourinho didn't fully trust either of his right-backs - Serge Aurier and Japhet Tanganga - and predicted the Premier League side would go on the front foot in search of goals.
 Werner repeatedly caused Spurs’ headaches on the counter-attack, teeing-up a goal as Leipzig won 3-0.

 The Blues rank fourth in the Premier League for average possession - a stat Leipzig also regularly scored high for in the Bundesliga during Werner’s time there.
-But Lampard’s side are only 14th in the league when it comes to possession won in the final third and seventh in terms of pressing high up the pitch.
+But Lampard’s side were only 14th in the league when it comes to possession won in the final third and seventh in terms of pressing high up the pitch.

 When it comes to quick turnovers and winning back the ball in dangerous areas, Chelsea are a world away from the football Werner is used to.
 A better fit, based on official Premier League stats, would have been Manchester United, Liverpool or Southampton - teams who look to win the ball back high, transition forward at pace, or both.

 Those who watched Werner frequently in Germany will be unsurprised by this final insight; the German is not a forward famed for his composure.
 Yet Werner’s work rate, movement and pace mean other chances are never too far away.
-He needs patience now more than ever, but a clearer gameplan from Lampard wouldn't hurt either.
+He needs patience now more than ever, but a clearer gameplan from Tuchel wouldn't hurt either.